Materials corten steel

 Statement A plant struggles to grow on broken and discarded concrete.
 Personal memories from the surrounding environment are sucked into the spiral of demolition.

-Biography BFA (Sculpture) China Academy of Fine Art 2016.
-Recipient of several awards including 3rd Citizen’s Choice Award Nanjing International Art Festival 2017 and Emerging Artist Subsidy SxS Bondi 2017.
+Biography MFA (Sculpture and Public Art) China Academy of Art 2016.
+Recipient of several awards including 3rd Citizen’s Choice Award Nanjing International Art Festival 2017 and Emerging Artist Subsidy Sculpture by the Sea, Bondi 2017.
 Exhibited internationally in China, France, Germany and Italy.
 Represented in public collections in France and Germany.
-SxS Bondi 2017 and SxS Cottesloe 2018-19.
+Sculpture by the Sea, Bondi 2017, 2019 and Sculpture by the Sea, Cottesloe 2018-19.
 Sculpture Encounters – Granite Island, SA.

 Floating – Grounded Figure (2018)